Getting To Barcelona

 There are several coach companies that regularly run services to and from Barcelona.
 It’s possible to book a ticket to and from the city to a whole variety of destinations within Europe.
 Because of the city’s geographical location, nearly all coach services from other parts of Europe to Spain and Portugal stop here.

-Barcelona has good road links if you would prefer to drive yourself.
+Barcelona has excellent road links if you would prefer to hire a car and drive yourself.
 The AP-7/E-15 comes from France (via Perpignan) in the north and continues all the way down Spain’s eastern coast via València and Tarragona.
 This is one of the most popular motorways in the country.
 The C-16/E-9 also comes from France, but further to the west, via Toulouse.
 The C-16 runs right into the heart of Barcelona.
 Another option, the AP-2/E-90 comes from central and northern Spain, via Zaragoza and Lleida.
 It connects with the AP-7 approximately 70km to the south-west of Barcelona.

 Getting to Barcelona by train is noweasier than ever.
 With companies such as Eurostar and Elipsos Trains, it’s possible to leave the UK and arrive in Barcelona the following morning.
 Simply hop on a train from London St Pancras station to Paris in the afternoon.
 Once in Paris, transfer onto an luxury overnight train which will have you in Barcelona by the morning.
 It really is as easy as that.